drycpp/lmdbxx/README.rst

 object-oriented resource interface with RAII semantics.
-The former will be useful for easily retrofitting existing projects that currently use the raw C interface, but we recommend the latter for all new projects due to the exception safety afforded by the RAII semantics.
+The former will be useful for easily retrofitting existing projects that currently use the raw C interface, but we recommend the latter for all new projects due to the exception safety afforded by RAII semantics.

 Resource Interface
 ------------------